Banco Bradesco S.A. (BBD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Banco Bradesco S.A.
-(BBD) is $4.00, which is $0.87 above the current market price.
-The public float for BBD is 5.31B and currently, short sellers hold a 1.68% of that float.
-On March 20, 2023, BBD’s average trading volume was 36.36M shares.
+The average price point forecasted by analysts for Banco Bradesco S.A.
+(BBD) is $4.00, which is $0.91 above the current market price.
+The public float for BBD is 5.31B, and currently, short sellers hold a 1.68% ratio of that floaft.
+The average trading volume of BBD on March 23, 2023 was 36.21M shares.

 BBD’s Market Performance

-BBD’s stock has seen a -3.44% decrease for the week, with a -5.11% drop in the past month and a 0.17% gain in the past quarter.
-The volatility ratio for the week is 4.29%, and the volatility levels for the past 30 days are at 3.38% for Banco Bradesco S.A.
-The simple moving average for the last 20 days is -3.22% for BBD stock, with a simple moving average of -18.94% for the last 200 days.
+The stock of Banco Bradesco S.A.
+(BBD) has seen a -3.11% decrease in the past week, with a -5.55% drop in the past month, and a -2.88% fall in the past quarter.
+The volatility ratio for the week is 3.65%, and the volatility levels for the past 30 days are at 3.29% for BBD.
+The simple moving average for the last 20 days is -3.86% for BBD stock, with a simple moving average of -19.66% for the last 200 days.

 Analysts’ Opinion of BBD